gentle yoga: 10 restorative poses for renewal

 What is Gentle Yoga?

-Gentle yoga offers a combination of seated, standing, and reclined postures, as well as breath work and meditation.
-The goal of the practice is to release tension, improve flexibility, balance and body awareness, and promote relaxation and overall well-being.
+The goal of the practice is to release tension, improve flexibility, balance, and body awareness, and promote relaxation and overall well-being.

 Which styles are classed as Gentle Yoga?

-There are several different gentle yoga styles that match the criteria for a gentle yoga class: slow-moving and nourishing.
-Yin, Restorative and slow-paced Hatha are the most well known forms of Gentle Yoga practices.
+Several gentle yoga styles match the criteria for a gentle yoga class: slow-moving and nourishing.
+Yin, Restorative, and slow-paced Hatha are the most well-known forms of Gentle Yoga practices.

 Yin Yoga

-Yin yoga is a slow-paced, meditative style of yoga class that emphasizes long holds of passive postures.
-The practice works with the meridian lines in the body and involves holding seated or supine poses for extended periods of time, typically ranging from 3 to 5 minutes.
+This type of yoga is a slow-paced, meditative yoga class emphasizing long holds of passive postures.
+The practice works with the meridian lines in the body and involves holding seated or supine poses for extended periods, typically ranging from 3 to 5 minutes.

 Restorative yoga

 The primary goal of restorative yoga is to activate the parasympathetic nervous system, also known as the “rest and digest” response of the physical body.
-This is achieved by using props to create a comfortable and supportive environment that encourages the body to let go of tension and stress.
+This is achieved by using props to create a comfortable and supportive environment that encourages the body to release tension and stress.

 See below for the key differences between Restorative and Yin yoga.